evkx/evkx.github.io/content/models/tesla/model_y/Model_Y_Performance/_index.md

 ## User interface and control

 The Tesla Model Y Performance has a single screen for the driver.
-The dashboard’s center has a single [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen) for car information and infotainment.
+The dashboard’s center has a single [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen) that serves as the primary display for both vehicle information and infotainment functions.

 Key screen details:

 - The touch screen on the dashboard's center is 15.0 inches large

-The model does not have a head-up display.
+The model does not include a head-up display.

 {{< sitefiguresized thumb="models/tesla/model_y/model_y_performance/screens_1_st.jpg" title="Tesla Model Y Performance" width="3000" height="1800"  >}}